muhammadaliyusuf/spelling-correction-jwd/README.md

 ## License

-This project is created for educational purpose as the requirement to graduate in Informatics Engineering at Universitas Trunojoyo Madura.
+This project is created for educational purpose as the requirement to graduate in Informatics Engineering at **_Universitas Trunojoyo Madura_**.

 ## Contact